-The Iroquois Trail Council of the Boy Scouts of America was recently commended for outstanding customer satisfaction and communication in the 2015 National Voice of the Scout Survey.
+The Iroquois Trail Council of the Boy Scouts of America was recently

 The council, which provides services to nearly 3,000 youth in Genesee, Orleans, Wyoming, Livingston and Eastern Niagara counties, received the highest score in New York State by the parents and Troop/ Cub Scout pack leaders it serves.
 Eleven councils were evaluated.